ohmyzsh/ohmyzsh/README.md

 ## Tweak it

 Optionally, you can override the default styles used for highlighting.
-The styles are declared in the [`ZSH_HIGHLIGHT_STYLES` array](https://github.com/nicoulaj/zsh-syntax-highlighting/blob/master/zsh-syntax-highlighting.zsh#L9).
+The styles are declared in the [`ZSH_HIGHLIGHT_STYLES`](https://github.com/nicoulaj/zsh-syntax-highlighting/blob/master/zsh-syntax-highlighting.zsh#L9) array.
 You can override styles this way:

-    # To differenciate aliases from other command types
+    # To differentiate aliases from other command types
     ZSH_HIGHLIGHT_STYLES[alias]='fg=magenta,bold'

     # To have paths colored instead of underlined